 Handle conflicts face to face when at all possible.

 Nothing stings worse than an email that throws you under the bus.
 Conflict happens in every relationship and in every workplace – it’s not the first time there have been two people who disagree.
 The key to conquering the conflict?
-Effective communication.
+Effective workplace communication.
 While it may seem easier to just slam back an email, face-to-face resolution of conflicts is shown to be far more effective and even provide a resolution quicker.
 While we too love the opportunity that technology provides for quick and seamless communication in a variety of ways, we can’t forget the benefit of face-to-face communication plays in our lives too.
 Did you know the majority of meaning during a conversation comes from nonverbal gestures and facial expressions, it is easier to decipher the meaning behind what a person says when communicating face-to-face.
 When gestures and smiles are taken out of the equation, recipients can get the wrong idea – especially if the person isn’t the most articulate writer.
 Don’t forget to consider the importance of communication that happens face-to-face even when it might mean a bit of extra time to do so.
 Overall, it might just make your communication in a virtual environment even stronger.